raspberrypilearning/puzzle-room/en/step_4.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step you will create a puzzle that needs the handwheel to turn.
+In this step you will create a puzzle where the handwheel needs to turn.
 </div>
 <div>
 ![](images/step_4.gif){:width="300px"}